Braunstetter/menu-bundle/README.md

 ## Allow others to extend your menus with MenuEvents

-Of course, you would also like to give other users and / or bundles the change to expand or change menus.
+If you build an ecosystem you probably would also like to give other users and / or bundles the option to expand or change your menus.

 This is very easy and straightforward with a menu event.
 After you injected the `Symfony\Contracts\EventDispatcher\EventDispatcherInterface` into the constructor of the menu class you are able to